 Not only does this charity provide invaluable support to families with a child with special needs, the other volunteers are a great group to work with.
 There are a variety of volunteer roles and the organisers are helpful in working with you to find the right role for you.

 The most memorable thing I have taken away from Incredible Kids are the parents dealing with a child having a meltdown whilst the volunteers and other parents are carrying on with what they are doing not judging but provide available to provide practical emotional support for the parent during/after.
 Which is very different to the reactions I used to get when I use to take different children with special needs who have meltdowns out into local parks and for days out.”

-Kirstie has enjoyed volunteering at Incredible Kids that she has now joined us as a trustee!
+Kirstie enjoyed volunteering at Incredible Kids so much that she then joined us as a trustee!

 Margreth joined us as she wanted to gain work experience with children that have additional needs.